AlwaysBCoding/poketools/NOTES.md

     - Double Shock
   - Move has custom logic depending on the weather
     - Blizzard
+    - Growth
   - Move has custom logic depending on the terrain
     - Expanding Force
+  - Move has custom logic depending on the gravity
+    - Grav Apple
   - Move has custom logic depending on the status of the user or status of the target
     - Barb Barrage
     - Dream Eater